Skip to main content

 Current behavior:

-• in the real Appium adapter, the destination is passed to WebdriverIO through url(to)
+• the destination is passed to WebdriverIO through url(to)

 act